Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The order was given to merge and check TX IDs and commercial IDs.
 * Merge operation is running.
 * P.T.I.C.P license is activated.
+* Live token generation license is required for 5,883.6 bitcoins
 #
 #
 2- Tether Wallets :